- Academic Regulations

 Composition:

-a.
-Five faculty members appointed by the Provost (with no more than 3 faculty members from any college, school, or equivalent).
+- Five faculty members appointed by the Provost (with no more than 2 faculty members from any college, school, or equivalent).

 A quorum of the committee consists of at least three voting members.

-- To hear appeals from students accused of academic dishonesty who are unsatisfied with their initial appeals to the department chair and dean.
+- To hear appeals from students accused of violating the academic integrity policy who are unsatisfied with their initial appeals to the department chair and dean.

-- To review multiple academic dishonesty incidents by the same student for potential incremental sanctions.
+- To review multiple academic integrity policy violations by the same student for potential incremental sanctions.

 The appeal process could result in one of the following outcomes:

-• To place the student on probationary status, which can include exclusion from award eligibility, and/or activities such as study abroad, honors societies and programs, and athletics.
+- To place the student on Academic Integrity Probation, which can include exclusion from award eligibility (including dean’s and president’s list), and/or activities such as study abroad, honors societies and programs, and/or athletics.

-An automatic review of the student’s conduct is triggered when the same student is involved in more than one instance of academic dishonesty (which have been sustained if appealed), This review will occur as expeditiously as possible, but no later than the second week of the semester following the second (or more) violation.
+An automatic review of the student’s conduct is triggered when the same student is involved in more than one Academic Integrity violation (which have been sustained if appealed), this review will occur at a hearing held as expeditiously as reasonably possible, but no later than the second week of the semester following the second (or more) violation.

-The Academic Integrity Board will consider whether the facts and circumstances of the multiple instances warrant further sanction.
+During such a hearing, the Academic Integrity Board will consider whether the facts and circumstances of the multiple violations warrant further sanction.
 In making this determination, the board will also consider the student’s disciplinary record (if any) maintained by the Division of Student Affairs.

 The committee may impose incremental sanctions as follows:

-• To place the student on probationary status, which can include exclusion from award eligibility, and/or activities such as study abroad, honors societies and programs, and athletics.
+- To place the student on Academic Integrity Probation, which can include exclusion from award eligibility (including dean’s and president’s list), and/or activities such as study abroad, honors societies and programs, and/or athletics.

-The multiple academic dishonesty incidents will also be reported to the Student Affairs division for inclusion in the student’s conduct record.
+The multiple Academic Integrity violations will also be reported to the Student Affairs division for inclusion in the student’s conduct record.

 Appeals of decisions of the Academic Integrity Board

-1. A decision reached by the Academic Integrity Board may be appealed by the student(s) to the Provost within five (5) business days of the decision.
+1. A decision reached at an Academic Integrity Board hearing may be appealed by the student(s) to the Provost within five (5) business days of the decision.
 Such appeals shall be in writing.

-2. Unless the appeal is on the basis of new information, an appeal shall be limited to a review of hearing (and/or disciplinary review for multiple academic dishonesty incidents) and supporting documents for one or more of the following purposes:
+2. Unless the appeal is on the basis of new information, an appeal shall be limited to a review of the hearing and supporting documents for one or more of the following purposes:

 a.
-To determine whether the Academic Integrity Board Hearing (and/or disciplinary review for multiple academic dishonesty incidents) was conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures.
+To determine whether the Academic Integrity Board Hearing was conducted fairly in light of the violations and information presented, and in conformity with prescribed procedures.
 Deviations from designated procedures will not be a basis for sustaining an appeal unless significant prejudice results.

 b.
-To determine whether the sanction(s) imposed were appropriate for the academic dishonesty which the student was found to have committed.
+To determine whether the sanction(s) imposed were appropriate for the academic integrity violation which the student was found to have committed.

 c.
-To consider new information, sufficient to alter a decision or other relevant facts not brought out in the original hearing (and/or disciplinary review for multiple academic dishonesty incidents), because such information and/or facts were not known to the person appealing at the time of the original Hearing (and/or disciplinary review for multiple academic dishonesty incidents).
+To consider new information, sufficient to alter a decision or other relevant facts not brought out in the original hearing, because such information and/or facts were not known to the person appealing at the time of the original hearing.

 Advanced Standing